 The Real Estate Developer’s Role in Reducing Food Deserts

-A food desert is not a barren wasteland, but rather an area where access to fresh and healthy food is limited.
+A food desert is an area where residents have limited access to fresh and affordable food.
 This can be due to a lack of grocery stores or farmers markets in the vicinity, making it difficult for residents to obtain nutritious options.
 Affordability is a major player in the creation of food deserts.
 For example, lower income individuals who live in areas with high costs of living might not be able to afford nutritious food that has been priced with wealthy residents in mind.
 Traffic congestion, crime, and other conditions that make safely or efficiently traveling through the area next to impossible can also create food deserts.
 Similarly, residents who live in areas with access to nutritious, affordable food but who are house-bound by disabilities, economic conditions, and other factors are often stuck in their own miniature food deserts.
 Though food deserts do occur in urban areas, rural communities and those that are isolated in some other way are especially likely to be food deserts.
 For example, food insecurity is particularly common in tribal communities.
 According to this resource from Move for Hunger, “about one in four Native Americans experience food insecurity, compared to 1 in 9 Americans overall” But the impact of food deserts is not limited to any one group.
 Unfortunately, these areas are more common than you might think, affecting millions of people across the United States.
 According to the Humane League, “about 19 million residents— 6.1% of the population—live in low-income, low-access areas and have trouble getting to a grocery store.”
 In this post, we outline the public health impacts of food deserts and consider the developer’s role in reducing food deserts across America.

 What Exactly is a Food Desert?